 Ultra Merino 145 Zip-Off Bottom

 All of KUIU’s long underwear bottoms are boot length with a 26″ inseam, so they only go down mid-calf.
-I find that desireable because I mainly wear mine with high gaiters and winter hiking boots and my socks would get soaked with sweat if they were much longer.
+I find that desirable because I mainly wear mine with high gaiters and winter hiking boots and my socks would get soaked with sweat if they were much longer.

 KUIU makes the wool versions of their zip-off bottoms with a 90/10 wool and polyester blend called NuYarn that makes them more durable and reduces shrinkage.
 Traditional wool fabric is knit from single-ply yarns in which wool fibers are drawn into fine strands and twisted together for strength.
 NuYarn eliminates the twist in the yarn.
 Fibers are placed around a core and drawn out into a superfine fiber with zero twist.
 NuYarn uses a nylon core for added strength, hidden inside the fine merino-wrapped fiber.
 The resulting merino outperforms the world’s best ring-spun merino fabrics in almost every performance metric.